Close

 Consult with professionals

-Speak with a financial advisor, attorney, or mortgage professional to discuss whether mortgage assumption is the best option for you and your spouse.
+Speak with a real estate advisor to discuss whether mortgage assumption is the best option for you and your spouse.
 They can help you weigh the pros and cons and guide you through the process.

 Determine your eligibility